dermo666/micro-lambda-ts/README.md

 ## Deploy
 `npm run deploy`
+or for tst deployment only
+`npm run deploy:tst`

 ### Integration testing
-Configure your `.env` file with the deployed resources
-1. `npm run test:integration`  for integration tests
+Configure your `.env` file with the deployed resources `npm run test:integration`  for integration tests

-## TODOs
-- [ ] Improve the SSM handling - add automatic env injector
-- [ ] Fix Swagger Doc
-- [ ] Fix Typescript linter errors and warnings
-- [ ] Improve documentation